ChrisSidebotham/chrissidebotham.github.io/pages/bio.md

 # Me & My Blog 👋

 So for those that do not know me, I am Chris Sidebotham, I am based in the UK and I have been around the Managed Service Provider (MSP) industry for most of my career, from IT Support to Project Consultancy.
+The majority of my professional has been spent dealing with Digital Transformation and Cloud Adoption.
+I have a vested interest for Everything Azure & Automation, Hopefully I can cover off most of what I have been working on behind the scenes in this blog.

 This blog is a place for me to brain dump everything that I know and wish to write about.
 Over the course of my career I have faced many new technologies and spent hours searching the internet for bug fixes and resolutions!
 So this is me giving something back!

+### 💡 My Favorite Topics
+- Azure Automation
+- Azure DevOps
+- Infrastructure-as-Code

 📫 How to reach me: Hit the links in the navigation!